pranuthapunukula/Text-Recognition-For-Accessibility/README.md

 **Challenges Faced:**

+Along the way, we were presented with several challenges, some technical and some due to working with new materials.
+Our first issue came from the dataset on Kaggle being too large, creating an issue with downloading.
+Another problem occurred with regard to Google Colab, as we could not edit the file at the same time and kept deleting each other’s progress.
+To resolve this, we decided to have one person use Jupyter Notebook and work on it together through Zoom Meetings.
+Additionally, we worked with a module, Keras-OCR, that was new to all of us, and used CER and WER to evaluate the error rates instead of using accuracy, as we did in class.
+We iterated these formulas calculations through the Test annotations and the Keras OCR results, facing struggles with formatting.

 - Working with a large dataset -> how to sample down and slowly increase to improve test results
 - How to coordinate a coding project between team members.
 We initially tried using Google Colab, but found it difficult to use for our goals.
 - Worked with a new module (Keras-OCR)